symfony/symfony-docs/service_container/tags.rst

 .. caution::

-    If you're using PHP, you need to call ``instanceof`` before any service registration to make sure tags are correctly applied.
+    If you're using PHP configuration, you need to call ``instanceof`` before any service registration to make sure tags are correctly applied.

 It is also possible to use the ``#[AutoconfigureTag]`` attribute directly on the base class or interface::